-Just like humans, they live in villages and have the basic senses to run away from danger at a moment’s notice.
-They wear different clothes and have different sets of attitudes ranging from priests to nitwits.
+Like humans, they live in villages and have the basic senses to escape danger immediately.
+They wear different clothes and have different attitudes ranging from priests to nitwits.
 However, there are subtle differences between them and a player.

 The Villagers in Minecraft seem to be very close to human beings.
 They possess culture and basic clothing.
-Every villager works for their family with the sole exception of children and nitpicks.
+Every villager works for their family except for children and nitpicks.

 Other than this, there are many reasons why a villager can be considered a human being.
 Despite being limited in movements, they have a story to tell.
 Therefore, let’s dig a bit deeper into the lore of Minecraft villagers.